f2hex/crowdspin/README.md

 ## Credits

 Franco Fiorese (main author).
-This software is built using a lot of open source software part of the node.js community.
-A specific open source software project.
+This software is built using several open source software parts/packages of the `node.js` community.

-The code of the [CodiceFiscaleJS](https://github.com/lucavandro/CodiceFiscaleJS) project, written by Luca Adalberto Vandro, for processing the Italian Fiscal code has been used.
+The code of a specific project, [CodiceFiscaleJS](https://github.com/lucavandro/CodiceFiscaleJS), written by Luca Adalberto Vandro and other contributors, for creating and processing the Italian citizen's "Fiscal code".